 Good Neighbor Guide to Power Leaf Blowers

-Leaf blowing may offer some conveniences for doing yard work, but it comes with responsibilities in being a considerate, law-abiding neighbor.m
+Leaf blowing may offer some conveniences for doing yard work, but it comes with responsibilities in being a considerate, law-abiding neighbor.

 Guide for Homeowners Preventing Runoff Pollution

 Learn what you can do to help keep our waters clean.
-From pool maintenance to landscaping.
-From Vehicle washing to household hazardous waste.
+From pool maintenance and landscaping to vehicle washing and household hazardous waste.